 What business podcasts do you listen to?

-When it comes to business podcasts, you'll likely find you prefer certain hosts over others, or certain formats and lengths.
+As you can see, there’s a variety when it comes to podcasts about business.
+The more you listen, the more you’ll find you prefer certain hosts over others, or certain formats and lengths.
 But whatever your preference, podcasts can be helpful companions on your entrepreneurial journey.

-There are a lot of podcasts on this list, and with new ones going live every day, it would be difficult to keep up with all of them.
-So we'd like to turn it over to you—what podcasts do you subscribe to that have been a huge help in running and growing your business?
+There are a lot of podcasts on this list, and with new ones going live every day, it can be difficult to keep up with all of them.
+So we’d like to turn it over to you: What podcasts do you subscribe to that have been a huge help in running and growing your business?
 Share it with us by leaving a comment below!
-Or if you're looking to continue the inspiration, check out these best books for entrepreneurs.
+And if you’re looking for more inspiration, check out these best books for entrepreneurs.